khades/servbot/README.md

 # servbot

-Servbot is chat engine in work that will be used on etozhebot on twitch.tv, which is currently written in Node.js
+Servbot is chat engine in work that will it used on etozhebot on twitch.tv.

-This bot is not intended to work yet, since i am making some core functionality now

 # Dependencies